Web Content ViewerActions

 “Company” shall have the meaning set forth in the first paragraph hereof.

-“Confidential Information” means (1) the terms of this Agreement, (2) any and all digital and non-digital confidential and proprietary information, data and materials, whether in tangible, visual or oral form, relating to Company or any Canon Entity, including, without limitation, information regarding Company’s or any Canon Entity’s general business operations, business processes, policies, personnel, methodologies, technical knowledge, technical information, non-technical information, trade secrets, user IDs and passwords, information used by Company or a Canon Entity in carrying on business, information (including third-party information required to be maintained by Company or a Canon Entity as confidential) communicated or otherwise made accessible to Supplier or Supplier Personnel in connection with the performance by Supplier of Supplier’s responsibilities and obligations under this Agreement, (3) any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, of Company or any Canon Entity communicated or otherwise made accessible to Supplier or Supplier Personnel pertaining to the products, services, customers, locations or representatives of Company or any Canon Entity, (4) any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, that can be used to identify, contract or locate a former, current or prospective customer of Company or a Canon Entity communicated or otherwise made accessible to Supplier or Supplier Personnel, or collected or generated by or on behalf of Supplier or Supplier Personnel, and (5) Personal Information.
+“Confidential Information” means (1) the terms of this Agreement, (2) any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, relating to Company or any Canon Entity, including, without limitation, information regarding Company’s or any Canon Entity’s general business operations, business processes, policies, personnel, methodologies, technical knowledge, technical information, non-technical information, trade secrets, user IDs and passwords, information used by Company or a Canon Entity in carrying on business, information (including third-party information required to be maintained by Company or a Canon Entity as confidential) communicated or otherwise made accessible to Supplier or Supplier Personnel in connection with the performance by Supplier of Supplier’s responsibilities and obligations under this Agreement, (3) any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, of Company or any Canon Entity communicated or otherwise made accessible to Supplier or Supplier Personnel pertaining to the products, services, customers, locations or representatives of Company or any Canon Entity, (4) any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, that can be used to identify, contract or locate a former, current or prospective customer of Company or a Canon Entity communicated or otherwise made accessible to Supplier or Supplier Personnel, or collected or generated by or on behalf of Supplier or Supplier Personnel, and (5) Personal Information.
 Confidential Information includes any information derived from or relating to the Confidential Information.
 The term Confidential Information does not include any information that (i) was lawfully in Supplier’s possession prior to any disclosure by Company as evidenced by Supplier’s contemporaneous written records, or (ii) is or becomes generally available to the public other than as a result of disclosure in violation of this Agreement.

 “Deliverables” means the tangible and intangible results of the Services.

-“Intellectual Property” means, collectively, or any one or more of, the copyrights, trademarks, patents, trade names, corporate names, service marks, logos, artwork, images, drawings, codes, specifications, symbols and similar materials (including such materials in electronic formats), and other intellectual property rights.
+“Intellectual Property” means, collectively, or any one or more of, the copyrights, trademarks, patents, trade secrets, trade names, corporate names, service marks, logos, artwork, images, drawings, codes, specifications, symbols and similar materials (including such materials in electronic formats), and other intellectual property rights.

 “Permitted Additional Terms” shall have the meaning set forth in the first paragraph hereof.

-“Personal Information,” means any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, that can be used to identify, contact or locate an individual, including a former, existing or potential employee or customer of Company or any Canon Entity, including, without limitation, first name or initial and last name, date of birth, mother’s maiden name, biometric information, Social Security Number, passport number, driver’s license, or any other identification number, financial information, cardholder data (including, without limitation, a primary account number, or a primary account number plus any of the following: cardholder name, expiration date and/or service code, or any unique payment card number (typically for credit or debit cards) that identifies the issuer and the particular cardholder account), health information, medical or dental identification number, health insurance identification number, employment information, employer-assigned identification number, signature, personal web page, telephone number, home address, business address, other mailing address, email address or online identifier associated with an individual, geographic location, IP address or similar identifier, MAC (media access control) address, user ID, password, security question and answer, cookie information, profile and any other information relating to an individual, including usage and traffic data.
+“Personal Information” means any and all digital and non-digital information, data and materials, whether in tangible, visual or oral form, that can be used to identify, contact or locate an individual, including a former, existing or potential employee or customer of Company or any Canon Entity, including, without limitation, first name or initial and last name, date of birth, mother’s maiden name, biometric information, Social Security Number, passport number, driver’s license, or any other identification number, financial information, cardholder data (including, without limitation, a primary account number, or a primary account number plus any of the following: cardholder name, expiration date and/or service code, or any unique payment card number (typically for credit or debit cards) that identifies the issuer and the particular cardholder account), health information, medical or dental identification number, health insurance identification number, employment information, employer-assigned identification number, signature, personal web page, telephone number, home address, business address, other mailing address, email address or online identifier associated with an individual, geographic location, IP address or similar identifier, MAC (media access control) address, user ID, password, security question and answer, cookie information, profile and any other information relating to an individual, including usage and traffic data.

 “Processing” (including its cognates, “Process” and “Processed”) means any operation or set of operations that is performed upon Confidential Information, whether or not by automatic or electronic means, including, without limitation, acquiring, accessing, remotely accessing, collecting, recording, copying, organizing, storing, maintaining, preserving, adapting, altering, developing, creating, modifying, retrieving, searching, consulting, using, transmitting, messaging (including, without limitation, “texting,” emailing and chatting), disclosing, disseminating, making available, aligning, combining, blocking, deleting, erasing, discarding, disposing of or destroying Confidential Information.